Caroline Flint: Shadow Cabinet Minister and Deputy Leadership (2010–2015)

-After Labour's defeat at the 2010 general election, Flint was elected to the shadow cabinet in October 2010.
+Following Labour's defeat at the 2010 general election, Flint was elected to the shadow cabinet in October 2010.
 She was appointed Shadow Secretary of State for Communities and Local Government by party leader Ed Miliband, and reshuffled to Shadow Secretary of State for Energy and Climate Change in October 2011.
 Flint abstained on the 2011 Commons vote on military intervention in Libya.

-After the 2015 general election, she stood as a candidate in the deputy Labour leadership election.
+Following the 2015 general election, she stood as a candidate in the deputy Labour leadership election.
 Seen as an early front-runner, she gained 43 MP nominations but finished third-place.

 Return to Backbenches (2015–2019)

 In the 2015 Parliament, Flint was a member of the Public Accounts Committee, Intelligence and Security Committee, Administration Committee, Education Sub-Committee, Education and Employment Committee, and Modernisation of the Commons Committee.

 She campaigned for Remain during the 2016 EU referendum, in opposition to her leave-voting constituency.
 Following the vote, Flint called for acceptance of the result to "allow the voices of her constituents to be heard".
 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the subsequent Labour leadership election.

 Flint was a frequent rebel against the Labour leadership's Brexit position, defying the party whip on several votes to support the government and oppose pro-EU bills and amendments.
 She was one of six Labour MPs to vote in favour of Prime Minister Boris Johnson's Brexit withdrawal agreement.

 Following flooding in her constituency in November 2019, she called on the Prime Minister to declare a national emergency to provide financial help to affected families.

 Flint lost her seat at the 2019 general election to Conservative candidate Nick Fletcher.
 She attributed the defeat to Corbyn's leadership, criticising the party for losing public trust and being too city-centric and anti-Brexit.
 In a later interview, she claimed that shadow cabinet minister Emily Thornberry had called northern Brexit voters "stupid".
 Thornberry denied the allegation and threatened legal action against Flint.
-After her election defeat, she was described by Prime Minister Boris Johnson as "first-rate" and mentioned by Cabinet Minister Michael Gove as the Labour Leader he would have feared most.
+Following her election defeat, she was described by Prime Minister Boris Johnson as "first-rate" and mentioned by Cabinet Minister Michael Gove as the Labour Leader he would have feared most.